-- Law Society Diversity Access Scheme (DAS) The Law Society offers assistance with LPC fees only to 'entrants from disadvantaged backgrounds or those who face exceptional obstacles to qualification'.
-The DAS has been running for over ten years and aims to address the three key barriers to fair access to a career as a solicitor: finance; professional contacts; and opportunities to gain work experience.
-Each of the ten DAS awardees is provided with an LPC scholarship, a professional mentor and work experience brokered by the Law Society.
+- Law Society Diversity Access Scheme (DAS) The Law Society offers assistance with LPC fees only to 'people from low socio-economic backgrounds' or with 'exceptional circumstances that have made it hard for you be become a solicitor' (which can be linked to gender, ethnicity, sexual orientation, disability or other factors).
+The DAS has been running for over ten years and aims to address the key barriers to fair access to a career as a solicitor.
+Each of the ten DAS awardees is provided with a bursary towards the cost of the LPC, a professional mentor and work experience.
 Applications for the DAS open in February each year; see the Law Society website listed below for further information.

-- Hardship funds When applying for the conversion course and LPC ask about any available hardship funds or bursaries at your chosen institution.
+- Hardship funds When applying for the conversion course and LPC ask about any available hardship funds, bursaries or other funding methods offered by your chosen institution.

 - The Law Society advice line The Law Society offer personal, financial, professional and employment advice via their pastoral care helpline on 020 7320 5675.